kube-consult/heroku-anz-endpoint/README.md

 Next an Express endpoint is established using the port number pulled from the db json file or heroku environment.

-Finally a simple method GET route is set up for /info to disply the version, a commit sha from the envirojnment variables and a description of the application as an object in json format.
+Finally a simple method GET route is set up for /info to disply the version, a commit sha from the environment variables and a description of the application as an object in json format.

 Assuming you have docker install you can build & test locally using